How to Cope With Trauma

 Coping With Trauma in the Moment

-- Start with deep breathing.
-Research shows that taking a few minutes to focus on our breathing can help relax our brains and make it easier for us to cope with stress and make thoughtful decisions.
+- Take deep breaths.
+Research shows just a few minutes of focusing on your breathing can help relax your brain and make it easier for you to cope with stress.
+Find easy-to-do breathing exercises here.

 Healing From Trauma in the Long Term

-- Seek therapy that meets your needs.
-Mental health professionals trained to treat trauma can help you manage your symptoms, teach you coping skills, and restore your self-esteem and sense of safety.
+- Seek therapy.
+Mental health professionals trained to treat trauma can help you manage symptoms, learn coping skills, and restore your sense of self-love and safety in the world.